 Maybe you are facing some challenges on your journey.
 It is a good time to sit down, wind down, and take even just one minute to calm your mind.

 It is on the weekends.
 You are doing some fun weekend projects with the kids.
 They are playing, laughing in the backyard, where a nice, tall Buddha statue stands underneath a beautiful tree that you planted.

 Seeing that makes your soul happy and peaceful.
-You are, once again, reminded of the meaningful lessons and the Why that you are living on this Earth.
+You are, once again, reminded of the meaningful lessons and the Why or For Who that you are living on this Earth.

 Opening the palm of your hand, you see a warm Buddha inside it.
-Placing the hand on your chest, the Buddha lives inside you.
+Placing the hand on your beating heart, the Buddha lives inside you.